Parallax describes a type of movement. The position or direction of an object seems to differ when viewed from different positions.

 And how to do that, specifically?

 - Another technique utilised by Katherine Mansfield: The narrator presents erroneous interpretations without narrative judgement.
 This creates narrative irony, because the audience will realise the judgement in the text is wrong.
-Perhaps it only gradually dawns on the reader that what is presented is not in fact what’s going on.
+Perhaps it only gradually dawns on the reader — by means of reveal — that what is presented is not in fact what’s going on.
 Irony is generated by the reader’s progressive awareness that the views in the text are subjective and unreliable.

 THE TWO MAIN TYPES OF NARRATIVE PARALLAX